Linux

 Cron Job to Restart Automox Agent Nightly

-Schedule nightly restarts of the Automox agent on Linux endpoints for optimal performance
+Schedule a nightly cron job that safely restarts the Automox agent on Linux endpoints

 Worklet Details